-Based on recent meetings with the NY State Senate and Assembly, we have narrowed our requested exemption to include only market rate apartments in owner occupied brownstone type homes or 10 units or less, with a maximum of 4 leased for 30 days or less.
+Based on recent meetings with the NY State Senate and Assembly, we have narrowed our requested exemption to include only market rate apartments in owner-occupied brownstone type homes, with a maximum of 4 units leased for 30 days or less.
 This addresses concerns about quality of life issues for other residents (as the owner is present) as well as the number of units in a given neighborhood.
 This revised language is making its way around Albany now.

-We have also generated support for our amendment in the NY City Council, as well as he Mayor's Office, both of which recognize that something must be done.
+We have also generated major support for our amendment in the NY City Council, as well as he Mayor's Office, both of which recognize that something must be done.
 Much of this has been accomplished the old fashioned way: by going door-to-door and meeting one on one with our elected representatives.

 Q: If I donate to or join STRAHA, won’t the exposure make me more likely to be targeted by task force enforcing the law?